OpenDSA/OpenDSA/RST/source/Development/Comparison.rst

 key value.
 For example, if searching for payroll records, we might wish to search for the record that matches a particular ID number.
-In this example the ID number is the :dfn:`search key`.
+In this example the ID number is the :term:`search key`.

 .. index:: ! search key

 .. index:: ! comparable

-To implement sorting or searching, we require that keys be :dfn:`comparable`.
+To implement sorting or searching, we require that keys be :term:`comparable`.
 At a minimum, we must be able to take two keys and reliably determine whether they are equal or not.
 That is enough to enable a sequential search through a database of records and find one that matches a given key.
-However, we typically would like for the keys to define a :dfn:`total order` (see Module :ref:`Set Definitions <SetDef>`), which means that we can always tell which of two keys is greater than the other.
+However, we typically would like for the keys to define a :term:`total order` (see Module :ref:`Set Definitions <SetDef>`), which means that we can always tell which of two keys is greater than the other.
 Using key types with total orderings gives the database implementor the opportunity to organize a collection of records in